Virtua Fighter 5: Reception

 The game reached number seven in the UK sales chart.
 The game received significant critical acclaim from most reviewers.
 In 2009, Edge ranked the game No. 24 on its list of "The 100 Best Games To Play Today" (the highest-rated 3D fighter on the list), stating: "One of gaming's great myths is that VF is inaccessible to all but the initiated.
 It takes care of frame-counting junkies, of course, but the core of AM2's series is a beautiful balance of attack, block and counter-attack that anyone can enjoy.
 Each new entry refines, making that solid animation even more seamless and introducing new characters that seem like they were always there."

 Final Showdown received a 9/10 from Eurogamer, which called it "deeper than any of its peers."
 Edge favorably compared Final Showdown with Street Fighter IV, Marvel vs. Capcom 3, Soulcalibur V and Mortal Kombat, noting: "Its prudence, that veil of simplicity masking a system of astonishing possibility and depth, makes it one of the purest fighting games on the market today."
 The game was featured in 1001 Video Games You Must Play Before You Die, with journalist Richard Stanton stating: "No matter how good the latest Street Fighter or Tekken is, they'll still be undisciplined teenagers compared to Virtua Fighters cool, mature mastery of fighting."

+The game was nominated for "Best Fighting Game" at The Game Awards 2025.